Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 # Regen Governance Circle Index

 ## Why
+- Governance is an organisational meta-function prefigured by initial conditions.
+-

+## How
 - Articulating values and ethics at the individual and collective levels
 - Taking accountability for ourselves and our decisions
 - Making sure we are equipped to deal with the terrain.
 	- Maps, compasses, vehicle.
 	- Coordination

-## How
-- Governance is an organisational meta-function that arises emergently from initial conditions.
-- Any particular instance of
-- Shared structures and processes
-	-